Syria rebels bombed as opposition open to peacekeepers

 Russia repeated its opposition on Friday to NATO's potential deployment of Patriot missiles in Turkey, which wants them because of fears of a spillover from the war in Syria.

-Syrian state television quoted an information ministry statement saying Damascus international airport was open on Saturday and that the road leading to it was safe.
+Syrian state television quoted a ministry of information statement saying Damascus international airport was open on Saturday and that the road leading to it was safe.

 Since Thursday, clashes have been reported near the Aqraba and Babilla districts on the southeastern outskirts of Damascus which lead to the airport, effectively closing the road and leading EgyptAir and Emirates to suspend flights.

-Rights groups said the communications blackout was a precursor to a wider offensive by government forces in the capital.
+Rights groups said the communications drop off was a precursor to a wider offensive by government forces in the capital.
 Syrian security sources and diplomats say the government intends to seal off central Damascus from the restive suburbs.

 Authorities had attributed the Internet outage to a "terrorist" attack or a technical fault.
-On Saturday, state news agency SANA gave a third reason for the outage: "Maintenance work."
+On Saturday, state news agency SANA gave a third reason for the outage, which is said was now restored: "maintenance work."

 Residents contacted by Reuters in the capital, the central city of Homs, and northern Aleppo said they had connectivity.